-The application deadline for Round 4 is February 3rd 2017 and the awarded grants will be announced before the end of March.
+The application deadline for Round 5 will be announced before the end of 2017.

 We look for technical merit, novelty, and potential for impact.
 Good proposals present a data science problem, a specific idea, and argue that this idea has the potential to succeed.
 Proposals to investigate an area without a plan of attack are less likely to be funded.
 We also prefer to fund research that is not easily funded otherwise.